clover/codelab-remote-pay-cloud/README.md

 + };
 ```

-A `SaleRequest` will now `alert` us when it is complete, and let us know whether or not it succeeded.
+A `SaleRequest` will now `alert` when it is complete and whether or not it succeeded.
 Refresh the page, process another transaction, and you should see the "Sale was successful...!" dialog.

-Now, you'll probably want to test that failed transactions behave as expected, as well.
-The test card we shipped you with your DevKit should *always* succeed.
-We'll need to use a particular test card number in order to simulate a decline at the payment gateway.
-To do that, we'll need to be able to manually enter the card information on the Clover device.
-Let's implement a way to do that.

-First, let's update the POS's UI to allow the merchant to toggle whether the Clover device will show a 'Type Card' button and permit manual entry.
+You'll also want to test that failed transactions behave as expected.
+The test card shipped with your DevKit should *always* succeed.
+You'll need to manually enter a different test card number in order to simulate a decline at the payment gateway.
+To do that, you'll need to add a switch to the POS that allows the merchant to toggle whether the Clover device will show a 'Type Card' button and permit manual entry.

-In `index.html`:
+In `index.html`, add a `<label>` element that contains the checkbox:

 ```diff
 <div class="row form-inline justify-content-center">